ankeesler/btool/CODING.md

     therefore it should be a subdirectory of `node`
   - TODO: provide a `ResolverFactory` to the pipeline so we don't have the above abstraction issue
+- The above type of abstraction should be avoided by declaring interfaces where they are used
+  - e.g., `handlers.NewRegistry()` should take in an interface of a registry, and `registry` should return a struct (or more) that follow the same interface